-Students will not be allowed to wander in the halls but must go directly to either the gym/courtyard or their classroom for tutoring.
+Students will not be allowed to wander in the halls but must go directly to either the courtyard or, beginning at 7:30, their first period classroom.

 Siblings or children in a carpool with the student who requires tutoring may also be dropped off at this time.
 Siblings in the Lower School (K-6th grade) will go directly to their classrooms at which time they may unpack, read quietly, and will be supervised.